UPDATE 4 PM BREAKING: Man who shot at Fort Gibson officers dead

 OHP officials are en route to the scene to provide an update on what has occurred.

-Police had been trying to find Thomson since Sunday night, when he shot at an officer trying to flag him down on a traffic stop.
+Police had been trying to find Thompson since Sunday night, when he shot at an officer trying to flag him down on a traffic stop.
 Thomson fled from the vehicle and escaped police.

 No one else was injured during the exchange.